ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 `adminAddresses` denotes admin accounts who can add other `Admin` or `Enabled` accounts. `Admin` and `Enabled` are both eligible to change the current fee mechanism.

 The precompile implements the `RewardManager` interface which includes the `AllowList` interface.
-To see an example of the AllowList interface, see the [TxAllowList](#allowlist-interface) above.
+For an example of the AllowList interface, see the [TxAllowList](#allowlist-interface) above.

 The `Stateful Precompile` contract powering the `RewardManager` adheres to the following Solidity interface at `0x0200000000000000000000000000000000000004` (you can load this interface and interact directly in Remix):